joacim-boive/awesome-weather/README.md

 You can stop the environment using the docker-compose stop command:
 ```
-In a terminal, from anywhere:
+In a terminal, from the server-directory:
 docker-compose stop
 ```